NameLord/csgo-case-simulator/README.md

 Feel like you're losing money without actually losing it!

+## Tutorial How to install and run the Project
 - Require [Python Latest](https://www.python.org/downloads/windows/).
 - Require [Py Game](https://www.pygame.org/wiki/GettingStarted).
 - If you can't install PyGame try Upgrading PIP by doiing [py -m pip install -U pip] In the cmd then try again.